Legal Status for Dreamers

 DACA contributes to the economy: 97% of 16- to 35-year-old recipients work or are in school, and 8% of 25- to 35-year-old recipients started their own business.Center for American Progress

-The administration has repeatedly blocked attempts to pass the Dream Act because it would allow a pathway to citizenship without harsh border security or immigration enforcement provisions.
+The administration has repeatedly blocked attempts to pass legislation called the Dream Act because it would allow a pathway to citizenship without harsh border security or immigration enforcement provisions.
 The Dream Act is where the term “Dreamers” comes from.New York Magazine

 Most states don’t allow DACA recipients to access public health benefits like Medicaid, so their only insurance option is often employer-sponsored — which depends on DACA work permits.Latino USA